Mental Health First Aid Awareness Training

 We are making Watford a Wellbeing town!

-In a partnership between the Watford MP, the Watford & West Herts Chamber of Commerce, Wellspring Church and local mental health champion Cllr Rabi Martins (part of One Vision Well Being Initiative), we are on a mission to train 1000 people in Mental Health First Aid.
+In a partnership between the Watford MP, the Watford & West Herts Chamber of Commerce, Wellspring Church and local mental health champion Cllr Rabi Martins, we are on a mission to train 1000 people in Mental Health First Aid.

 This Watford project will provide mental health first aid training to local businesses, schools and community groups.